sukibeww/monopoly-terminal/readme.md

 end
 ```

-**Few systems that we need to do in future **
+**Few systems that we need to do in future**

-we haven't work on the go system which  they collect $200 when they pass GO, and either does the income tax system that collect the persentage system they earn each 10 turns, house selling system, hotel system, and stock system.who throw dice first system,mortgages system
+we haven't work on the go system which  they collect $200 when they pass GO, and either does the income tax system that collect the percentage system they earn each 10 turns, house selling system, hotel system, and stock system. who throw dice first system, mortgages system

 #### Team Works
  we break down our project into tasks and we use trello to manage our tasks. we work togeter remotly and effiently thanks for the trello and github.
 We push and pull the files before we update it on our local and push it on the github after we make change on it.